tnevolin/kb-mod/README.md

+# Installation

+Download and unzip zip file.
+The game should be playable.

 # Goal

 This is generally an awesome game.
 Well balanced out of the box and quite replayable.
 However, there are still OP strategies and elements in the game those allow to finish it very quickly disregarding gradual growth.
 I like to reduce their effect to emphacise gradual hero evolution.

+I just modified what I think is OP and what makes game playable for me.
+Played and won with Sourceress on impossilbe and had pretty good time balancing army and money.
+I am not saying these are ultimate perfect changes.
+Please try it out and let me know (file an issue) if they need to be tweaked or something else need to be changed.

 # Analysis